 Fort Hancock - Dell City is a very small town located in the state of Texas.
 With a population of 3,432 people and just one neighborhood, Fort Hancock - Dell City is the 496th largest community in Texas.

-Fort Hancock - Dell City is a blue-collar town, with 37.27% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Fort Hancock - Dell City is generally considered to be a blue-collar town.
+37.27% of the Fort Hancock - Dell City workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Fort Hancock - Dell City is a town of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Fort Hancock - Dell City who work in office and administrative support (9.52%), management occupations (9.42%), and law enforcement and fire fighting (9.32%).

 Fort Hancock - Dell City’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Being a small town, Fort Hancock - Dell City does not have a public transit system used by locals to get to and from work.
+Fort Hancock - Dell City is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Fort Hancock - Dell City is an extremely ethnically-diverse town.
 The people who call Fort Hancock - Dell City home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in Fort Hancock - Dell City, accounting for 79.63% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Fort Hancock - Dell City residents report their race to be White, followed by Asian.
 Important ancestries of people in Fort Hancock - Dell City include Irish, English, French, African, and German.